OutSystems/docs-bestpractices/src/architecture/data/archive.md

 ## What is Data Archiving

 Data archiving is the process of identifying and moving data from the primary storage into a secondary storage, for long term storage.
-Archived data consists of data that is no longer relevant for daily operations but that is still important to the organization and may be needed for future reference, as well as data that must be retained for regulatory compliance.
+Archived data consists of data that's is no longer relevant for daily operations but that's still important to the organization and may be needed for future reference, or data that must be retained for regulatory compliance.

 Data archiving is an important practice when dealing with a large volume of data, to help mitigate eventual performance impacts.

 This article uses the terms **main catalog** for the primary storage and **archive catalog** for the secondary storage.

+### Archive location

+This article focuses on how you can achieve an archiving strategy using the OutSystems database.
+For [on-premises installations](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Possible_setups_for_an_OutSystems_infrastructure#On-premises_infrastructure), you should use the [Multiple Database Catalogs and Schemas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Multiple_Database_Catalogs_and_Schemas) feature to configure the archiving mechanism in a dedicated database catalog.

+For [Outsystems Cloud](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Possible_setups_for_an_OutSystems_infrastructure#Cloud_infrastructure), you can use new entities in the OutSystems Database Catalog and schema, or use an external database, using APIs to archive the data.

+In case you wish to archive data externally to OutSystems, there are multiple solutions in the market, from data lakes to cloud storage services.
+OutSystems allows you to easily integrate with your existing systems, depending on your enterprise architecture.

 ## Benefits